 Beeswax has become a popular ingredient in skincare and cosmetics for its natural hydrating, protecting, and healing properties.
 As someone interested in natural skincare, I wanted to learn more about how beeswax can benefit my skin.
-In this article, I’ll provide an overview of beeswax, its properties, and the top ways it improves skin health and appearance.
+In this guide, I’ll provide an overview of beeswax, its properties, and the top ways it improves skin health and appearance.

 What Is Beeswax?

 Honeybees produce beeswax in their hives as a natural wax.
 Worker bees secrete wax from glands on their abdomen and use it to build the familiar honeycomb structure.
 Beeswax has been used historically for a variety of purposes, like candle-making, as a preservative coating, and in cosmetics.

 In skin care, beeswax acts as an occlusive – meaning it forms a protective barrier that locks in moisture.
 This helps hydrate and soften the skin.
 Beeswax also has natural antibacterial, anti-inflammatory, and anti-aging benefits that make it effective for healing and caring for skin.

 What makes beeswax so beneficial for the skin?
 Here are some of its key properties: